Anuragd7440/Image_Analysis/Creating Masks/README.md

 - **Step 5**: Export the dataset from Label Studio in **COCO JSON format**.
   - The exported zip file will include:
     - A `JSON` file containing annotations.
-    - A directory containing the raw annotated images.
+    - A folder containing the raw images.

 ### 3. Uploading and Processing the Exported Data in Colab